Does My Dog Have Worms?

-- Dirt.
+- Through dirt.
 Roundworm eggs and hookworm larvae can live in dirt.
-If you dog comes into contact with infected dirt, they can become infected.
+If your dog comes into contact with infected dirt, they can become infected.

-- Fleas.
+- Through fleas.
 Young tapeworms can reside in fleas, infecting a dog that swallows fleas while grooming.

-- Hunting.
+- Through hunting.
 Wild animals may carry worms.
-If your dog hunts or eats wildlife, it may become infected.
+If your dog hunts or eats wildlife, they may become infected.

 - Roundworms can grow up to six inches in length.
 They live in the intestines and appear as small, noodle-like bits in fecal matter.
 They cause swollen bellies and are an especially big problem for puppies.

 - Hookworms are thin and small.
 They bite or "hook" into the intestinal wall and are not always visible to the naked eye.
 Hookworms can cause internal bleeding, resulting in bloody stool or anemia.

 - Tapeworms are flat, long worms that live in the intestines.
 Segments of the tapeworm break off and are visible to the naked eye as rice-like grains after they dry out.